James-Wirth/nullgeo/README.md

-# General Relativistic Ray Tracing
+# nullgeo - general relativistic ray-tracing

 ## About

-This is a fast general relativistic ray tracing engine built with Rust.
+This is a fast(ish) general relativistic ray-tracing engine built with Rust.
 The long-term goal is to support relativistic visualisation (e.g. black hole shadows, gravitational lensing, and eventually radiative transfer effects like attenuation) in arbitrary spacetime geometries.

 All quantities are in geometrized units ($G=c=1$).